crkntk/employeeTree/README.md

 # Employee Tree
-Suppose your company is establishing a new engineering organization, and you are asked to implement a tree data structure to store and retrieve the organization chart information, as well as write code for testing your implementation.
+Implemented a tree data structure to store and retrieve the organization chart information, as well as write code for testing your implementation.
 1) Tree operations:
 a.
 Add employees identified along an employee ID path to the organization chart,